-This mode of operation is recommended for use with chroma (C'), P'B, P'R, U', and V' signals.
+This mode of operation is recommended for use with chroma (C'), P'B, P'R, U', V', and non-sync R'G'B' signals.
 This method can also be used with sync signals if desired.
 The benefit of using the STC function over the ac-bias configuration on embedded sync signals is that the STC maintains a constant back-porch voltage as opposed to a back-porch voltage that fluctuates depending on the video content.
-Because the high-pass corner frequency is a very low 2.2 Hz, the impact on the video signal is negligible relative to the STC configuration.
+Because the high-pass corner frequency is a very low 2.5 Hz, the impact on the video signal is negligible relative to the STC configuration.